fredoste101/asciiarchii/README.txt

 left/right sides of variant...
 Completly doable in my humble oppionion.
 But then again, I am the greatest man alive.
 IMHO ofcourse.

+This sort of works now on single entity...
+And also margin and padding is not supported.

 * Much friendlier help-page when doing --help